zebrunner/carina/docs/dataproviders.md

 ```

 ## XML parametrization
 TestNG supports parametrization from XML files, when you organize tests suites using XML files.
-Parametarized test method should be annotated with `@Parameters({ "a", "b", "c" })` and appopriate method arguments should be listed.
-Also you have to pass all required parameters from XML suite file:
+Parameterized test method should be annotated with `@Parameters({ "a", "b", "c" })` and appropriate method arguments should be listed.
+Also, you have to pass all required parameters from XML suite file:
 ```java
 @Test
 @Parameters({ "a", "b", "c" })